adamjkeller/apprunner-vpc-connector-demo/README.md

 ### Walkthrough

-The entire environment has been automated using the AWS CDK (Cloud Development Kit), which means the deployment is going to be relatively straightforward and only require a single command to get everything up and running.
+The entire environment has been automated using the AWS CDK (Cloud Development Kit), which means the deployment is going to be relatively straightforward and only requires a single command to get everything up and running.
 Prior to deploying the environment, we will walk through the code to better understand what we are deploying.
 Let's get right into it.